CarsonDavis/CarsonDavis.github.io/_posts/2025-02-15-film_camera_photos.md

     <div class="caption"></div>
 </div>

+### Overview
+The Hasselblad Xpan is a panoramic rangefinder produced from around 1999-2003.
+It is insanely expensive, and is the grail camera for many a landscape photographer.

+Instead of the usual 24x36mm shot, it takes gorgeous 24x65 panoramic images on 35mm film.
+The standard lens is has a 45mm f/4 lens

+It has a crystal clear viewfinder with a crisp range finder patch and generous margins to compose your shot.

+Composing shots is so difficult.
+While taking it out, I was constantly seeing wide shots that I though would be perfect, only to put the camera to my eye and realize I only filled 3/4 of the frame.
+This is the sort of camera where I think you could really benefit from spending a week scrolling through other people's photos to get a feel for what works and what doesn't.

+Shooting with it
+It has every modern convenience, an

 The Hassleblad Xpan is truly a delightful camera.
 It has the best modern conveniences combined with the nostalgia of olden times.